-Programs that are delivered virtually or classes that are live streamed for approved student attendance, will utilize web conferencing software platforms.
-Class links will be set up and forwarded by the respective program EDO.
-It is the student's responsibility to ensure a working email address is provided.
+Programs that are delivered virtually or students approved for live on-line participation, will utilize web conferencing software platforms.
+Class links will be set up and forwarded by the respective Program Coordinator.
+It is the student's responsibility to ensure a working and current email address is provided.

-Students attending on-line classes are responsible for ensuring they have reviewed all recorded lecture material that may be provided prior to in-class sessions.
-Students have the responsibility to log on to and access the online platform for their scheduled in-class sessions on time and remain on line for the full duration of the session(s).
-Attendance during live in-class sessions is mandatory, and students should arrange to have a clear connection that will allow for two-way video or audio interaction with their instructors and EDOs.
+Students attending on-line classes are responsible for ensuring they have reviewed all required lecture material that may be provided prior to in-class sessions.
+Students have the responsibility to log on to and access the online platform for their scheduled in-class sessions on time and remain online for the full duration of the session(s).
+Virtual attendance during live in-class sessions is mandatory, and students should arrange to have a clear connection that will allow for two-way video or audio interaction with their instructors and Program Coordinators.
 Students are expected to be present during on-line classes and may be asked to turn on and/or keep their camera's on for the duration of the class.

-Blended and Modified Blended Delivery Programs
+Blended Delivery Programs

-The blended and modified blended delivery models used for the AEI programs means that contact hours are heavily condensed, and therefore attendance at scheduled classes is highly valued and is mandatory.
+The blended delivery models used for the AEI programs means that contact hours are heavily condensed, and therefore attendance at scheduled classes is highly valued and is mandatory.
 Classes provide an opportunity for clarification of course material and acts as a forum for the exchange of information and ideas between students and instructors.